moves-rwth/cbmc-with-kInduction/README.md

 For dealing with generated witnesses, the package `lxml` is necessary as well.

-You will also need a bounded model checker to your liking.
+You will also need a bounded model checker to your liking (as stated before, we highly recommend using CBMC).

 ## Usage